rritec/Microsoft-Fabric/Module 06_Real-Time Intelligence/05_Create a Real-Time Dashboard.md

 You have now created a Real-Time Dashboard with multiple tiles, including a column chart, bar chart, and map, to visualize your streaming data.

 ---

-## 🔗 Next Step

-Proceed to **[Tutorial part 6: Create a Power BI report](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/tutorial-6-power-bi-report)** to learn how to integrate your Real-Time Dashboard with Power BI for advanced reporting and analysis.

 # Reference
 [Create a Real-Time Dashboard](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/tutorial-5-create-dashboard)